scarvalhojr/aoc-cli/README.md

 ## Features

 - Download puzzle input and save it to a file.
-- Submit answers and check if they are correct.
+- Submit answers and report if they are correct.
 - Load Advent of Code session cookie from a file.
 - Validate arguments (year, day, part) and check if puzzle is unlocked.
 - If year is not provided, it is assumed to be the current or the last Advent of